American Sofia Kenin wins Guangzhou WTA title over Stosur

 Stosur, who won the U.S. Open in 2011, was looking to win her first WTA title since Strasbourg in 2017.

-At the Toray Pan Pacific tournament, top-seeded and last year’s U.S. Open champion Naomi Osaka beat Elise Mertens 6-4, 6-1 in a semifinal.
+At the Toray Pan Pacific tournament, top-seeded and last year’s U.S. Open champion Naomi Osaka beat Elise Mertens 6-4, 6-1 to reach the final.
+She will play Anastasia Pavlyuchenkova, who defeated Angelique Kerber 6-3, 6-3.

-Angelique Kerber was scheduled to play Anastasia Pavlyuchenkova in the other semifinal later Saturday.

-In a Korea Open semifinal in Seoul, Yafan Wang beat Karolina Muchova 7-6 (5), 6-4.

-Wang will face the winner of the later semifinal between fourth-seeded Magda Linette of Poland and second-seeded Ekaterina Alexandrova.
+At the Korea Open in Seoul, Yafan Wang beat Karolina Muchova 7-6 (5), 6-4 and will face fourth-seeded Magda Linette of Poland in the final.
+Linette beat second-seeded Ekaterina Alexandrova 7-6 (5), 7-6 (7).

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports